top of page

 Edwina fitzPatrick: UK-based art activator

-My mission is to invite you to "re-view" the environment – to take a second look at it.
+My mission is to invite you to "re-view" your environment – to take a second look at it.
 I create visual stories (fabulas) about the ecology, nature and culture of a place through exploring mortality and love.
 This love might be for the loss of a human being, a mycelium network, or a felled tree.
 Everything living is destined to die, but on what timescale?
 An oak might live for a millennium, a human a century, an insect for a few days – yet they all coexist in the same space and immediate moment of interconnected reality.

-Whilst being raised in a culture embracing western literary narratives, my practice is inspired by global majority approaches to fabulas – ones that are cyclical, speculative and rooted in giving voice to the voice-less.
-So, what order could this speculative narrative be told?
+So, what's the time-line for this speculative narrative?
 The Anthropocene asks us to think chronologically – moving from beginning to end, but these visual fables might start in any part of time – jumping back and forth within a chain of events.
-Sometimes the viewer/participant determines this in the work themselves.
+Sometimes the artwork invites the viewer/participant to determine this themselves.

 CultureDeclaresKite-HORIZ-BW-LRG.png

-Website copyright: Edwina fitzPatrick 2022
+Website copyright: Edwina fitzPatrick 2024

 bottom of page